 Půta's generation is leading the charge to bring fine cocktails and spirits to the Czech capital.
 "Maybe in a classic American family, the grandfather drinks a very nice bourbon, and Old Fashioneds, and Manhattans.
 The father will drink something cooler because he travels a lot to Caribbean parts, so he drinks Mai Tais and daiquiris," he mused.
 "In the Czech Republic, my father drank only beer and Becherovka; my grandfather, only beer and Becherovka."
 Půta and his contemporaries trod new territory, and many bartenders in well-known cocktail bars around the world are natives of the former Czechoslovakia—so many, in fact, that they've become known as the "Czechoslovak mafia."
 Půta cites Erik Lorincz of the American Bar, Alex Kratena of Artesian, Marian Beke of Gibson, and Zdenek Kastanek of 28 Hong Kong Street: "All these guys are Czech or Slovak.
 So they give us lots of power, lots of information—the trendy and…important things for us."

-But in a city thronged with stag partiers—where the world's best pilsner still costs less than its bottled water—the cheap thrill of a Listerine-coloured absinthe is a pretty winning proposition.
-To boot, many macerated-absinthe drinkers are seduced by its pyrotechnics: Lit with a match, the bitter alcohol becomes sweeter when its sugars caramelise.
+But in a city thronged with stag partiers—where the world's best pilsner still costs less than its bottled water—the cheap thrill of a Listerine-colored absinthe is a pretty winning proposition.
+To boot, many macerated-absinthe drinkers are seduced by its pyrotechnics: Lit with a match, the bitter alcohol becomes sweeter when its sugars caramelize.
 "It's something really stupid because it's very dangerous and [does] nothing good.
 But it works," Půta said about the ritual.